On this page you can find some of the most common, as well as popular, claims that need some TLC with regards to truth and science.

 The information on this page, and on this whole website, will regularly be adapted according to new viable research that passes the rigorous tests and qualifications such as scientific research set up.

-A few pointers (yes there are more) that we look at, sometimes even before we look at the rest of the results of a given research paper.
+A few pointers, yes there are more, that we look at, sometimes even before we look at the rest of the results of a given research paper are:

 - Peer reviewed